-- There will be 2 specific questions in chat pods for you to explore some of the elements we have discussed further - Mistakes I regularly make when writing my essays... - Things I'm going to do to write excellent essays... - You are welcome to add your thoughts and we will then pick up some of the themes and talk through them - Chat does have names on but the recording will be anonymised so you will appear as 'user number'
+- There will be 2 specific questions in chat pods for you to explore some of the elements we have discussed further - Mistakes I'm going to avoid when writing my essay... - Things I'm going to do to write excellent essays... - You are welcome to add your thoughts and we will then pick up some of the themes and talk through them - Chat does have names on but the recording will be anonymised so you will appear as 'user number'